jt765487/datamover/installer/USER_GUIDE.md

    This step also deploys the default `/etc/exportcliv2/config.ini` which includes initial settings for the Bitmover service's Purger component.

+This process also installs and enables a periodic health check for each `exportcliv2` instance.
+The health check automatically monitors the instance and triggers a restart if it becomes unresponsive (i.e., stops logging).

 ---

 ## 7. Step 4: Post-Installation Instance Configuration (Live System)